 I also use a natural bug repellant called Incognito Anti-Mosquito Spray, which has worked well.
-I have only been bitten less than five times by a Tsetse Fly in the past three years by taking this precaution.
+I have only been bitten less than five times by a Tsetse Fly in the past four trips by taking this precaution.
 Tsetse flies are also attracted to dark blue and black clothing, so stay away from those colors while on safari.

 The other thing you have to watch out for are Safari Ants.
 I am fascinated by watching these ants as the go about their work, but they can quickly get on you if you get too close and before you know it you are tearing off your pants and pulling them off of you.
 I had this happen on our last trip, and it was quite comical for Tracy, to see me with Safari Ants in my pants.
 Elephants are afraid of them as they get inside their trunks and use their large pinchers to sting.
 Just be smarter than I was when you get close to them.

-Malaria is also a concern as well, and there are numerous options you can take in addition to reducing the amount of risk of contracting Malaria, including taking an anti-malarial pill prescribed by your doctor or a natural remedy called Artemisinin, which I prefer.
+I was also talking to a lady while on safari that owns a travel company and has been bringing customers to Tanzania for over 20 years and asked her what she takes as an anti-Malarial, and she said nothing.
+If Malaria is a concern, there are numerous options you can take in addition to reducing the amount of risk of contracting Malaria, including taking an anti-malarial pill prescribed by your doctor or a natural remedy called Artemisinin, which I prefer.
 I use the Artemisinin made by Allergy Research Group.